rhymeswithvocal/digital-garden/_notes/learninpublic.md

 - a support network that understands your needs
 - tons of positive reinforcement when you're on-track

 It feels good to learn like this.
 Really good.
-When I decided that I wanted to start building some static sites, the very first thing I did was call a friend for whom I knew I could build something.
-I knew that having a project would motivate me much more than just following an online course, plus then I'd only learn things as they became relevant to me.
+But how do you replicate this when what you're learning isn't on-the-job?
+You trick other folks online into becoming your coworkers and classmates, doing your work and your learning out in the open.
+Part of doing your learning in the open, though, requires putting things out that are not completely polished, not all the way there.
+This violates one of the biggest [[laws of content]], and definitely requires you be [[willing to jump]].

 This blog (and the concept of [[Digital Gardens]] in general) takes advantage of that momentum, motivation, and feedback that comes with learning things in a visible space.
+Rather than sticking all my thoughts into a Roam database or my notes app, I tend this garden here, online and fully visible.
+I push updates whether or not things feel *finished* because my focus is on stress-testing my own thinking and keeping a collection of my thoughts.
+If anybody gets something from it, that's a happy side-effect.

+---
 ### Some great readings on this idea:
 **swyx.io** is probably the king of #LearninPublic so I'd be remiss not to [link his article](https://www.swyx.io/learn-in-public/) (and you'd be remiss not to read it)